 - Failure to resist an impulse, drive, or temptation that is harmful to the person or to others.
-Onset in adolescence and young adulthood - more men than - women. - Occurrence of an urge or craving state prior to initiating the behavior.
-Beguitting "bick" and to increase the interactive of the - Resulting "high" need to increase the intensity of the behavior to achieve the same high. - Financial and marital problems. - Criminal behavior to fund addictive behavior or cope with consequences of it.
-Source Cent, I.F.I.B.
-Peters, M. N.W.Weinstein, A. PND, Gorelid, D. MD, PhD.
-(2010) The American Journal of Drug and Alcohol Line, Andromine 1-0.
-001 103000055990-001-0014984
+Onset in adolescence and young adulthood - more men than - Order representation of an urge or craving state prior to initiating the - Occurrence of an urge or craving state prior to initiating the behavior.
+Population "bind" - pood to increase the intensity of the - Resulting "high" need to increase the intensity of the behavior to achieve the same high.
+Financial and marital problems. - Criminal behavior to fund addictive behavior or cope with consequences of it.